prashanthvarma/graphiant-sdk-go/docs/V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner.md

 `func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) HasTotalSites() bool`

 HasTotalSites returns a boolean if a field has been set.

+### GetType

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) GetType() string`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) GetTypeOk() (*string, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) SetType(v string)`

+SetType sets Type field to given value.

+### HasType

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) HasType() bool`

+HasType returns a boolean if a field has been set.

+### GetUpdatedAt

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) GetUpdatedAt() V1AlarmHistoryGet200ResponseHistoryInnerTime`

+GetUpdatedAt returns the UpdatedAt field if non-nil, zero value otherwise.

+### GetUpdatedAtOk

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) GetUpdatedAtOk() (*V1AlarmHistoryGet200ResponseHistoryInnerTime, bool)`

+GetUpdatedAtOk returns a tuple with the UpdatedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpdatedAt

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) SetUpdatedAt(v V1AlarmHistoryGet200ResponseHistoryInnerTime)`

+SetUpdatedAt sets UpdatedAt field to given value.

+### HasUpdatedAt

+`func (o *V1ExtranetsB2bProducersSummaryGet200ResponseInfoInner) HasUpdatedAt() bool`

+HasUpdatedAt returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)